 We planned on cooking almost every day, which didn’t happen, but we came close!
 One of the ways we managed was by modifying recipes I already cook to make them camper-friendly.

-This Campfire Dutch Oven Recipe is a simplified version of this Spiced Lentils, and is cooked over a campfire in a cast iron Dutch oven.
-I also used a Coleman Classic Propane Stove to heat water for rice, but if you’re not packing a camp-stove, you can prepare the entire dish on the campfire.
+I also used a Coleman Classic Propane Stove to heat water for rice, but if you’re not packing a camp stove, you can prepare the entire dish on the campfire.

 Want more Dutch Oven recipes?
 Try this Campfire Dutch Oven Recipe for Vegetarian Lasagna!